Risk-Aware Autonomous Driving with Linear Temporal Logic Specifications: Introduction

-This paper proposes a novel risk-aware motion planning framework for autonomous vehicles incorporating different types of risk in a dynamic and uncertain environment.
-Firstly, we employ a combination of safety and co-safety specifications, which are LTL fragments~\cite{artale2023complexity}, to represent traffic tasks without losing expressivity.
-Such specifications allows to convert the control synthesis problem into a reachability problem, which avoid expensive computations.
-Secondly, we develop a novel risk metric for LTL specifications, which accounts for the timing and severity of different uncertain events.
-In addition, we establish the connection between this risk metric and the occupation measure dedicated to a reachability problem.
-Finally, a stochastic reachability problem subject to this risk metric is formulated as an LP problem to synthesize risk-aware driving policy.
-Such a policy can balance different types of risks, including the collision risk and the violation risk of traffic rules and norms, in terms of their timing and severity.
-The effectiveness and scalability of the proposed method are validated in three distinct driving scenarios using the high-fidelity Carla simulator~\cite{dosovitskiy2017carla}, demonstrating its capability to handle complexities from traffic rules and unexpected events due to uncertainty, and its scalability across versatile scenarios.
+The main contributions of this paper are the introduction of a human-like LTL-based risk metric and the development of a corresponding risk-aware controller to balance different types of risks.
+The effectiveness and scalability of the proposed method are validated in three distinct driving scenarios on Carla simulator~\cite{dosovitskiy2017carla}, demonstrating its capability to handle complexities from traffic rules and unexpected events due to uncertainty, and its scalability across versatile scenarios.